wp-plugins/wp-category-tag-could/readme.txt

 * whether the cloud is rendered as a flat list separated by spaces, as a UL tag with the wp-tag-cloud class, price tags or as a 3D HTML5 based tag cloud.
 * the zoom factor in case of a 3D HTML5 based tag cloud
 * the size of the smallest and largest items in the cloud (in percentage)
+* the font color used
+* whether the opacity of the tags should be modified based on the usage
+* whether the widget should be cached and for how long

-You can also choose to only consider posts with specific categories or tags.
+You can also choose to only consider posts with specific categories (with or without children) or tags.

 == Installation ==